 - Investigate wind speed at different times of the day

-- Have students keep a record of the wind speed over the weekend.
-They should measure the speed in the morning, the afternoon and the evening.
-Compare the students' measurements.
+- Have students keep a record of the wind speed over the weekend, measuring in the morning, afternoon and evening.
+As a class, compare students' measurements.
 Does wind speed vary much over the course of a day?
 Does wind speed vary much from place to place?
 What effects do structures have on the wind?

 - Build a windmill and test a generator.
 See http://www.seco.cpa.state.tx.us/schools/infinitepower/docs/No17_96-817B.pdf for design/build instructions.

-For 4th grade students, have build the anemometer as is and ask them to see how fast the wind is blowing in different places.
+For grade 4 students, have them build anemometers as described and challenge them to investigate how fast the wind is blowing in more than one location.
 Does the wind blow less when close to a building or blocked by a tree?

-For 5th grade students, have the students calculate wind speed in miles per hour.
+For grade 5 students, have students calculate wind speed in miles per hour.
 Also, have them calculate the speed of the wind they measured.
 Remember to discuss the fact that these are not very accurate measurements, but this can give them an approximate value.

 rotational rate of the anemometer - revolutions per minute (rpm).